 \section{Introduction}

 Circumstellar disks around newly born stars evolve to be protoplanetary disks (PPDs) where planets are formed.
-Recent interferometric observations revealed directly the shape and the chemical structure of PPDs \citep{Walsh:2015, Ansdell:2016, Johnston:2020}.
-Near infrared observations also show that the disk fraction in a star-forming region decreases as the age of the central star, suggesting that PPDs disappear in 3--6 Myr \citep[e.g.,][]{Haisch:2001, Meyer:2007, Hernandez:2007, Mamajek:2009, Bayo:2012, Ribas:2014}.
+Near infrared observations show that the disk fraction in a star-forming region decreases as the age of the central star, suggesting that PPDs disappear in 3--6 Myr \citep[e.g.,][]{Haisch:2001, Meyer:2007, Hernandez:2007, Mamajek:2009, Bayo:2012, Ribas:2014}.

 Photoevaporation is suggested to be an important disk dispersal mechanism.
 High-energy photons such as far-ultraviolet (FUV; $6\eV \lesssim h\nu < 13.6\eV $), extreme-ultraviolet (EUV; $13.6\eV \lesssim h\nu \lesssim 100\eV$), and X-ray ($100\eV \lesssim h\nu \lesssim 10\keV$) emitted from the central star heat a large portion of a PPD through various radiative and photo-chemical processes.
-It is generally found that EUV photons are mainly absorbed by abundant neutral hydrogen close to the central star, while FUV and X-ray photons penetrate deep into the disk, to drive dense photoevaporative flows \citep[e.g.,][]{RichlingYorke:2000, Ercolano:2009, GortiHollenbach:2009}.
-FUV photons are the cause of the photoelectric effect on dust grains in the disk, whereas EUV and X-ray do through ionization of hydrogen, helium, and other heavy elements.
+It is generally found that EUV photons are mainly absorbed by abundant neutral hydrogen close to the central star, while FUV and X-ray photons penetrate deep into the disk to drive dense photoevaporative flows \citep[e.g.,][]{RichlingYorke:2000, Ercolano:2009, GortiHollenbach:2009}.
+FUV photons are the cause of the photoelectric effect on dust grains in the disk, whereas EUV and X-ray contribute to the heating through ionization of hydrogen, helium, and other heavy elements.
 These processes altogether raise the gas temperature of the disk surface and generate photoevaporative flows.